Metamodeling: Overview

 Because of the "meta" character of metamodeling, both the praxis and theory of metamodels are of relevance to metascience, metaphilosophy, metatheories and systemics, and meta-consciousness.
 The concept can be useful in mathematics, and has practical applications in computer science and computer engineering/software engineering.
 The latter are the main focus of this article.

 Topics

 Definition

 In software engineering, the use of models is an alternative to more common code-based development techniques.
 A model always conforms to a unique metamodel.
-One of the currently most active branch of Model Driven Engineering is the approach named model-driven architecture proposed by OMG.
-This approach is based on the utilization of a language to write metamodels called the Meta Object Facility or MOF.
-Typical metamodels proposed by OMG are UML, SysML, SPEM or CWM.
+One of the currently most active branches of Model Driven Engineering is the approach named model-driven architecture proposed by OMG.
+This approach is embodied in the Meta Object Facility (MOF) specification.

+Typical metamodelling specifications proposed by OMG are UML, SysML, SPEM or CWM.
 ISO has also published the standard metamodel ISO/IEC 24744.
 All the languages presented below could be defined as MOF metamodels.

 Metadata modeling

 Metadata modeling is a type of metamodeling used in software engineering and systems engineering for the analysis and construction of models applicable and useful to some predefined class of problems. (see also: data modeling).